geehaad/Interview-Qs/README.md

 # Technical-QS

-I have collected the Questions that helped me get several data job' offers, <br>
+I have collected the Questions that helped me get several data job' offers, <br> you don't need to know them all, but it's better to have an overview<br>
 including: <br>

 - Data scientist, <br>